lingqiz/lingqiz.github.io/index.md

 Previously, I got my B.E. in Computer Science, from Southern University of Science and Technology, which is newly established in 2011 at Shenzhen, China ([Here is a short story about our university](http://www.nature.com/news/chinese-university-wins-degree-of-freedom-1.10631)).

-I study how biological and artificial systems solve challenging computational problems efficiently, using a combination of theoretical and experimental approaches.
+I am generally interested in how biological and artificial systems solve challenging computational problems efficiently, using a combination of theoretical and experimental approaches.
 See below for some of my projects!

 ---
 <h2 class="h1" style="color: rgb(0,0,0)" id="research">Research </h2>